Azure/azure-sdk/_posts/2020-04-14-april-release.md

 ### Store secrets in Key Vault

 Key Vault has three functions - secrets, keys, and certificate storage.
 If all the services you use support Azure Active Directory, your service is unlikely to require access to Key Vault for secret storage.
-Managed identities and Azure Active Directory is enough to handle the requirements.
-However, as we have noted, there are API keys and connection strings that may occassionally be needed.
+Managed identities and Azure Active Directory are enough to handle the requirements.
+However, as we have noted, there are API keys and connection strings that may occasionally be needed.
 In these cases, you should store secrets in Key Vault.

 First, set up an environment variable that contains your Key Vault URI.
 I generally set mine in `AZURE_KEYVAULT_URI`.
 Having a standard helps.
 Getting the keys out of Key Vault is simple, no matter which language you code in.
 In .NET: